TL;DR

 Vendors use the diminishing SSO Tax to win the initial security negotiation, but they rely on the SCIM Tax to guarantee their massive Enterprise expansion down the line.

-IT teams are left with a no-win scenario: they must either deal with manual, insecure workflows that guarantee compliance failures, or they must take the budget hit for the $80,000 SCIM Tax ransom, crippling the budget for other projects.
+IT teams are left with a no-win scenario: they must either deal with manual, insecure workflows that guarantee compliance failures, or they must take the budget hit for the $80,000 SCIM Tax ransom, crippling budget for other projects.

-IT is punished for the vendor revenue strategy; this is also why RPA doesn’t help.
+IT is punished for vendor revenue strategy.

-The commercial solution is here (and it defeats the SCIM vs SSO Tax entirely)
+The commercial solution is here

 We believe this is unfair.
 Basic security infrastructure should not be a profit center.